 Vishwanath Pratap Singh Biography

 Vishwanath Pratap Singh or V.P.Singh, the 10th Prime Minister of India, brought an upheaval in Indian politics by defeating the Congress in the 1989 elections.
-Due to problems with the then Prime Minister of India , Rajiv Gandhi, regarding the Bofors scandal, he left the Congress party.
-He was sworn in as the Prime Minister of India on 2nd December,1989.
+Due to problems with the then Prime Minister of India, Rajiv Gandhi, regarding the Bofors scandal, he left the Congress party.
+He was sworn in as the Prime Minister of India on December 2, 1989.

 As the Finance Minister, he empowered the Enforcement Directorate of the Finance Ministry to take stern action to track tax evaders.
-When a spate of raids were carried on high profile people mainly industrialists like Dhirubai Ambani, he was sacked from his post by Rajiv Gandhi and transferred to the Defence Ministry.
+When a spate of raids was carried on high profile people mainly industrialists like Dhirubhai Ambani, he was sacked from his post by Rajiv Gandhi and transferred to the Defence Ministry.

 V.P.Singh was unceremoniously dismissed from the cabinet which eventually led to his resigning from the Congress and Lok Sabha.
 He contested the 1989 elections after assembling a coalition.